handsomecode/UnityBuildKit/README.md

 - The generation script sets up the Unity project to build for the Device SDK.
 These means that, if building for a simulator, there is a high probability that you will encounter build and linker errors in Xcode.
 Change the run destination to a physical device and the errors should go away.
 You can change this in Unity using the Build Settings once generation is completed.

 ### Refreshing the projects
+The built Unity files are under `ios_build/`.
+When building your Unity project, make sure that you append the new build to this `ios_build/` folder so that refresh script knows where the Unity files are located.

 The iOS project is automatically updated and refreshed every time the Unity project is built.
 You shouldn't need to do anything! 😀

 ## Known Unity Version Compatibility